barseghyanartur/django-fobi/README.rst

 `django-fobi` (later on named just `fobi`) is a customisable, modular, user- and developer- friendly form builder application for Django.
 With `fobi` you can build Django forms using an intiutive GUI, save or mail posted form data.
-API allows you to build or own form elements and form handlers (mechanisms for handling the submitted form data).
+API allows you to build your own form elements and form handlers (mechanisms for handling the submitted form data).

 Prerequisites